Skip to main content

 "Besides, we are already married."
 Pratap reminded again.
 "All this is just a show to keep Ranima happy."

-"So no rest of the traditions?"
+"So, no rest of the traditions?"
 Rukaiya asked.

 "Oh oh!
 Do the varmala.
 It's fun."
 Shakti stopped at his sibling's glance.
 "What?"
 He sulked.
-"I can have some fun and opinion.
+"I can have some fun and an opinion.
 That's why I am here."

 "You are here to eat."
 Pratap was amused.